mangos77/m77-raspberry-wifi-node-nmcli/README_es.md

 ```
 {
   success: false,
+  code: 2051,
-  msg: 'Wi-Fi network is not in saved networks',
+  msg: "Wi-Fi network is not in saved networks",
   data: { ssid: 'mangos77' }
 }
 ```